6 Important Things To Know Before Traveling To China

 If you are with a group or want to be able to send messages to others in China while in China, make sure to download the WeChat app.
 You’ll have to have someone who is already approved in the app to let you in, so start scrolling through your contacts to see who has been accepted.

 Unlike the U.S., it seems to me that China is more straight forward with what body parts of animals they are selling.
 A lot of countries, especially the U.S., like to package up animal parts so that consumers are able to turn a blind eye and forget that they paid for someone to be slaughtered.
-In China, it’s often just all out there.
-So expect to see a lot of dead animals and their body parts out in the open, including those of dogs.
-Avoid eating animals and their secretions.
-Read why travelers should be consuming plant-based diets.

-Body parts of animals in the super market – and this isn’t the worst of it
+Body parts of animals in the super market

-Translate And Share Your Dietary Needs
+How To Translate And Share Your Dietary Needs

 Google Translate helps you understand the words around you by either entering them as text for translation or by snapping a photo

-A Note On Plant-Based Specialty Foods
+A Note On Speciality Plant-Based Foods In China

 Plant-based Chinese food at a restaurant in a rural area